CostaBru/knapsack/README.md

 We can use the same approach to solve the strict 3 partition problem as well.
 That problem is NP complete in strong sense. https://en.wikipedia.org/wiki/3-partition_problem#cite_note-3.
 We will use knapsack with 2 constrains as a grouping operator.
 The second constrain is group size which is 3.
 We apply two modifications to our algorithm to do not allow fall into local maximum.
 We add shuffling reminder set before union with partition point and shuffling new quotient we got after each optimization iteration.

+Time and space complexity for M partition for N items problem is the following: O(M ** 2 * ( N/M ) ** 3).
+For strict T groups M partitions for N items is O(M ** 2 * (N/M) ** 4).

 # Results validation

-1D and 2D integer knapsack algorithms were tested on hardinstances_pisinger test dataset and gave accurate results that were equal to expected ones [4].
+1D and 2D knapsack algorithms were tested on hardinstances_pisinger integer numbers test dataset [9] and gave accurate results that were equal to expected ones [4].

-1D and 2D knapsack algorithms were tested on rational numbers as input weights and constrains using the same dataset, and each weight was divided by 100 000.
+1D and 2D knapsack algorithms were tested on rational numbers as input weights and constrains using the same dataset.
+Each weight was divided by 100 000.
 It also gives accurate result the same as for integer numbers.

 N dimension knapsack was tested along with classic 2 dimensional DP solver on integer values.
-It also was tested using rational numbers on one dimension dataset.
-It is also seeming to work well.
+It also was tested using rational numbers on one dimension dataset, and as the grouping operator in strict T group M partition solution (tests provided for T=3).

-N way sum partition algorithm was tested by Leetcode test dataset https://leetcode.com/problems/partition-to-k-equal-sum-subsets/, and by testcases created by integer partition generator up to 14 000 items in the set and up to 2000 partitions.
-First time heuristics made works fine in 99% percent cases; for worst case where a lot of duplicates are present in given set the algorithm needs 1 optimization in average and up to 4 optimization iterations for some cases.
+N way sum partition algorithm was tested by Leetcode test dataset https://leetcode.com/problems/partition-to-k-equal-sum-subsets/, and by testcases created by integer partition generator up to 102 549 items in the set and up to 10 000 partitions.
+First time heuristics made works fine in 95% percent cases; for worst case where a lot of duplicates are present in given set the algorithm needs 1-2 optimizations in average and up to 5 optimization iterations for some cases.
+As much duplicate numbers in the input set as much optimization iterations required.

 # Conclusion